 It is possible to configure the input selection to be automated.
-The Tools>inputs view in the System Engineer panel has a fallover parameter for each physical input, which defaults to Manual, allowing you to select what type of input you wish to use.
+The Input TYPE screen has a Fallover parameter, which defaults to Manual, allowing you to select what Type of input you wish to use.
 When Fallover AES3>Analogue is selected (on an input channel which supports AES3), then the AES3 source will be automatically selected if it has a valid audio stream on it.
 If the AES3 stream should fail, then Analogue is automatically selected instead.